-- Television New Zealand Act 2003. - Broadcasting Act 1989. - Companies Act 1993. - Crown Entities Act 2004. - Owner's Expectations Manual as published by the Treasury. - Business Planning 'Outlook Letter' sent to TVNZ in advance of the 1 July start to the financial year. - Memorandum of Understanding between TVNZ and the Minister of Broadcasting (for the Pacific Service). - Compliance with the current Free-to-Air Code of Broadcasting Practice regulated by the Broadcasting Standards Authority. - Compliance with advertising codes promulgated through the Advertising Standards Authority.
+- Television New Zealand Act 2003. - Broadcasting Act 1989. - Companies Act 1993. - Crown Entities Act 2004. - Owner's Expectations Manual as published by the Treasury. - Business Planning 'Outlook Letter' sent to TVNZ in advance of the 1 July start to the financial year. - Compliance with the current Free-to-Air Code of Broadcasting Practice regulated by the Broadcasting Standards Authority. - Compliance with advertising codes promulgated through the Advertising Standards Authority.

-The policy objectives set out by shareholding Ministers is for TVNZ to continue its transition into a video content service provider successful national television and digital media company providing a range of content and services on a choice of delivery platforms while maintaining a strong commercial performance.1
+TVNZ is required to be a successful national television and digital media company providing a range of content and services on a choice of delivery platforms while maintaining a strong commercial performance.1